 If your child has a cochlear implant, call your health care provider immediately if your child develops a fever, stiff neck, headache, or an ear infection.

 It is not possible to prevent all cases of hearing loss in infants.

 Women who are planning to become pregnant should make sure they are current on all vaccinations.

 Pregnant women should check with their doctor before taking any medications.
 If you are pregnant, avoid activities that can expose your baby to dangerous infections, such as toxoplasmosis.

 If you or your partner has a family history of hearing loss, you may want to get genetic counseling before becoming pregnant.

-O'Handley JG, Tobin E. Tagge B. Otorhinolaryngology.
+O'Handley JG, Tobin E, Shah AR.
+Otorhinolaryngology.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
-7th ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 25.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 19.